eclipse-leda/leda/content/en/docs/building-custom-images/_index.md

 part --fixed-size 2048M --source rootfs --rootfs-dir=sdv-image-data --ondisk vda --fstype=ext4 --label data --align 4096
 ```

 As you can see it directly implements the partition scheme described above.
-The partition table is defined with the `bootloader --ptable gpt` line and every line after that corresponds to a partition from the diagaram above.
+The partition table is defined with the `bootloader --ptable gpt` line and every line after that corresponds to a partition from the diagram above.
 Please note, that the order in which the `part` lines in the **wks**-file appear would be the order of the partitions.

-Here it is important to note that for the the VFAT boot partition the label should be uppercase and you should add the `--use-uuid` option.
-Otherwise it might not be mounted properly in the final Linux distro.
+Here it is important to note that for the VFAT boot partition the label should be uppercase and you should add the `--use-uuid` option.
+Otherwise, it might not be mounted properly in the final Linux distro.

 ## FSTAB